 During World War II, a German parachute mine in 1941 caused severe damage to the Winter Gardens.
 The only solution at the time was to demolish the gardens but not the museum.
 However, in 1960, an extension to the museum took the place of the demolished Winter Gardens area.
 Indeed, the Queen Mother opened this in 1964.

 In due time, the central museum and library became increasingly overcrowded yet again.
 So, to give the museum more room for it’s exhibits, the library relocated in 1995.
-As a matter of fact, the library moved to part of the old Binns store in Fawcett Street.
-Of course this is less than 200 yards away.
+As a matter of fact, the library moved to a part of the old Binns store in Fawcett Street.
+The new Sunderland library is less than 200 yards away.

 In any event, Mowbray Park and the Sunderland Museum were to become known as Mowbray Gardens after the new millennium.
 By the same token, the Winter Gardens are the centre piece of the £30 million development in the area.